leo27945875/simple_sd_unet/README.md

 ## A simple implementation of the UNet of SD v1.5

-It can directly load the SD model config and weights in the `diffusers`.
+It can directly load the SD model config and weights in the [diffusers](https://github.com/huggingface/diffusers).

 ```python
 from diffusers import StableDiffusionPipeline